rayray-06/Project_Hangman_Assignment/README.md

 - delegating tasks to other team members and giving them deadlines to complete the work by
 - Created and wrote up 6 potential risks to the projects success(not including time management)
 - created and wrote up the software development strategy
 - completing game state management
+- started writing up the general structure of the HTML code

 ### Bridget:
 - Created one detailed user profile
--  Created the mockups
+-  Created 4 detailed mockups of how the game should look and aim to be
 -  Created the basic storyboard of the game

 ### maleeha:
 - created one detailed  user profile
+- designed two informative flowcharts that describe how the game should flow